mdeverkonda/cbsvc/README.md

-# cbsvc
+# A service for Cows and Bulls game that generates randomwords, etc.
-A swagger based service for Cows and Bulls Game that generates a random word
+Following are the URLs that are available on this service.